 - Salt as per taste

-- 1.5 tbsp mustard oil/ any other cooking oil of your choice
+- 1 tablespoon mustard oil/ any other cooking oil of choice

-- Heat oil in a pan and add cumin seeds and nigella seeds.
+- Heat oil in a cooking pot.
+Add cumin seeds and nigella seeds.

-- Once the seeds start spluttering, add chopped garlic and saute until the raw smell goes away.
+- Once the seeds start spluttering, add sliced onion and cook until the onion starts turning brown.

-- Next, add turmeric, red chili powder, and coriander powder.
+- Next, add turmeric powder, red chili powder, and coriander powder.
 Saute for a few seconds.
-If you feel that the spices are burning add 2-3 tablespoons of water.

-- Add finely chopped tomatoes.
-Cover the pan and cook till tomatoes turn mushy and change color.
+- Add finely chopped tomatoes and salt.
+Mix and cook until the tomatoes turn soft.

-- Add tomato paste, mix, and cook for about a minute.
+- When the tomatoes are nicely cooked add tomato paste and cook for about a minute.

-- Next, add bell pepper and saute for 3-4 minutes.
+- Next, add bell pepper and saute for another 4-5 minutes.

-- Finally, add tomato slices, paneer, and ginger slices.
-Mix, and cover the pan.
-Cook covered for about 2 minutes and then switch off the gas.
+- Finally, add diced tomato, paneer, ginger slices, and crushed kasoori methi.
+Mix everything and cover the pan.
+Cook covered for about 2 minutes and then switch off the stove.

-- Add lime juice and garnish with coriander leaves.
+- Add lime juice and roughly chopped cilantro.
+Mix.

 - Serve hot with roti/ naan or paratha.

-- Vegan may skip paneer or replace it mushroom/ tofu.
+- Vegans may either skip paneer or replace it with mushrooms or tofu.